blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 For the data visualisation in Tableau, we begin by creating several worksheets to present different aspects of the data.

 We start by creating a worksheet that highlights key numbers and provides an overview of important metrics.
-This table serves as a summary of the data, capturing the essential information at a glance.
+This table serves as a summary of the data, capturing the essential information at a glance and utilises multiple calculated field to display the percentages.

 Then we construct a visually appealing map that displays all the locations in the dataset, showcasing the geographical distribution of COVID-19 cases and vaccinations.
-This diagram helps identify regional patterns and variances.
+This diagram helps identify regional patterns and variances and we implement an action filter which automatically filters the data by the selected country.

 Afterwards we design a bar chart worksheet to compare various metrics across different continents.
 This chart enables the analysis of regional trends and disparities, providing insights into the impact of COVID-19 on different parts of the world.
+This chart also has an action filter which filters the data by the selected continent.

-Develop a chart to depict the trend of new cases and total cases over time.
-This visualization allows for the tracking of COVID-19 progression and the identification of significant patterns or spikes.
+Last we develop a chart to depict the trend of new cases and total cases over time.
+This visualisation allows for the tracking of COVID-19 progression and the identification of significant patterns or spikes and implements a prediction of the trend of new cases and total cases.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_5.png"/>